 Where to stay: Surfers of all persuasions will want to stay in The Surfrider Malibu.
 Decked out in trendy whites and wood, this sublime hotel offers complimentary surf boards and SUPs, as well as a free morning coffee to get your head in gear.
 This being Malibu, there's no shortage of luxury beachfront apartments and villas, either.

-What else to do in the area: There's plenty to do in the Malibu area beyond hitting the surf: soak up celebrity culture with a Homes of the Stars tour; book a vintage VW trip with wine-tasting included; or get spiritual with some yoga (don't worry, wine and cheese are included, too!).
+What else to do in the area: There's plenty to do in the Malibu area beyond hitting the surf: soak up celebrity culture with a Homes of the Stars tour or book a vintage VW tour with wine-tasting included.

 No list of the best beaches in California would be complete without mentioning Venice Beach.
 Nowhere else does LA parade itself quite so openly, colourfully and aggressively.
 Trawling the promenade between Santa Monica and Venice is an LA tradition, taking in the surfers, sand, muscle-men, skaters and assorted eccentrics.
 Everyone should visit Venice Beach at least once.

 Where to stay: Venice Breeze Suites has an excellent location right on the boardwalk, with a sensational roof deck and loft-like services apartments equipped with full kitchens (some with ocean views) and free Wi-Fi.

 More hotels: If you want to stay in another part of the city, check out our guide on where to stay in LA.

 What else to do in the area: You could spend weeks in LA and still have places to explore.
 From world-class galleries to ethnic enclaves with tantalizing street food, Art Deco gems and Disneyland, there's something for everyone in the city of the stars.
 Children will go mad for Universal Studios Hollywood, which brings Harry Potter to life; alternatively, spot whales from Newport Beach or take a flight over Hollywood.